datawire/mdk-docs/README.md

-# mdk-docs
+# Documentation for the Microservices Development Kit (MDK)

-Documentation for the Microservices Development Kit (MDK)
+Public live branch is `gh-pages`, development branch is `develop`.